dzieciou/tree-labeller/README.rst

         --tree ./products.yaml \
         --allowed-labels Alcohols,Beers

-Generate a sample and run predictions:
+Generate a sample:

 .. code-block:: bash

     label --dir ./my_labels --sample 10

+Annotate a file with samples.

+Run predictions and generate another sample of ambiguous and non labeled items.
 Items in the sample are sorted starting from the most ambiguous ones, i.e., having many possible label candidates.

-Annotate a file with samples.

-Run predictions and generate another sample of ambiguous and non labeled items:

 .. code-block:: bash